j-goodz/consensys_final/design_pattern_desicions.md

 stoppedInEmergency - Ensures the isStopped boolean is false before allowing the function to execute.

-onlyAuthorized - Ensures onlly the contract owner can call functions with this modifier.
+onlyAuthorized - Ensures only the contract owner can call functions using this modifier.